The General Power of Competence

 6.4 There is no requirement for members to be trained in the general power of competence.

-6.5 Waddesdon Parish Council satisfies all the conditions as:
+6.5 Waddesdon Parish Council does not currently satisfy all the conditions.